cjoakim/azure-cosmosdb/presentations/8_01_operational_best_practices.md

 - Use **Auto Failover** (not Manual)
 - See https://docs.microsoft.com/en-us/azure/cosmos-db/high-availability

 > The best configuration to achieve high availability in case of region outage
-> is single write region with service-managed failover.
+> is **single write region with service-managed failover**.

+> It is strongly recommended that you configure the Azure Cosmos accounts used
+> for production workloads to enable **automatic failover**.

 ## Use Synapse Link for Analytics